Bloomfield Road: History

 After this match, Blackpool returned to play at their Raikes Hall ground, where the Christmas Day game against Oswaldtwistle Rovers resulted in a "better attendance than ever".
-Raikes Hall was used for the season's remaining home games, and it was not until a practice match on 25 August 1900 that the club – then back in Division Two — returned to Bloomfield Road.
+Raikes Hall was used for the season's remaining home games, and it was not until a practice match on 25 August 1900 that the club, then back in the Second Division, returned to Bloomfield Road.

 At this time there was only one stand at the ground, a small structure on the western side, which held about 300 seated.
 Gainsborough Trinity were the first visitors to Bloomfield Road for a Football League game.
 On 8 September 1900, they drew 1–1 with the Seasiders, in front of what was a "good" attendance of "just under 2,000".
 It was noted that the ground "conveyed the impression that at some remote period of its history it had been a ploughed field".

 Once again, Blackpool returned to playing their home games at Raikes Hall for the remainder of the season.
 "We shall not easily forget Saturday's match, or rather, to be more accurate, the conditions under which it was played", one critic said.
 "Unfortunately for the club, the game had to be played at Bloomfield Road, and if there is one ground in this town unsuitable for the purpose for which it is used, this is surely the one.
 It is out of the way, all the players and most of the committee and the spectators declared that it was impossible to play on such a pitch; and the provision for the Press was absolutely nil."
 In addition, commenting on the attendance, it was thought that "the figure would have been nearly double had Raikes been available".

 The only reason that the opening fixture was played at Bloomfield Road is that, with it being the tail end of the summer season, Raikes Hall Pleasure Gardens were still being used to entertain the public and as such the football field was unavailable.
 In fact, it had been agreed pre-season that Raikes Hall would be permanently used as the home ground, but that "as soon as certain improvements are completed, a move will be made to the South Shore ground".
 These improvements were not made to the satisfaction of the club, and they remained at Raikes Hall.

 It was not until the start of the 1901–02 season that Bloomfield Road became the permanent home of Blackpool Football Club.
 The club won its first League game at Bloomfield Road on 12 October 1901, defeating Doncaster Rovers 3–1.